stryku/abseil-cpp/README.md

 # This is a repository for testing complex CMakeSL scripts.
 DO NOT use this repo if you want to use Abseil libraries.

+CMakeSL scripts have been formatted by clang-format, using the root .clang-format file, so they can look odd compared to the original CMakeLists.

 ---

 # Abseil - C++ Common Libraries